 Your kitchen will become the gathering place.
 There is nothing quite like the rich aroma of apples and spices cooking down on the stove to bring back childhood memories of working alongside my mom in the kitchen!

 The apples cook down pretty fast and the skins get tender.
 Some apples cook down faster than others.

 When the humidity in our home goes down as the weather gets cold at night, I like to use my cooking as a way to humidify a little, so I leave the lid off and stir more frequently.

 Now you can puree it with your stick-blender.
-Those skins increase your dietary fiber~ a good thing, and the resulting apple butter is smooth and silky in texture.
+Those skins increase your dietary fiber, but the resulting apple butter will be smooth and silky in texture.